 - Advance the health of the public at a regional, national and international level, by increasing knowledge and influencing clinical and public health practice and policy.

-- Capacity building in public health research in terms of critical mass, interdisciplinary working, methodological development and key research infrastructure such as longitudinal studies and data linkage.
+- Capacity building in public health research in terms of critical mass, interdisciplinary working, methodological development and key research infrastructures such as longitudinal studies and data linkage.

-- Increase knowledge leading to improved health through prevention and treatment of disease.
+- Increased knowledge leading to improved health through the prevention and treatment of disease.

-- Engage with policy makers to inform policy development and debate, disseminate health information and increase awareness of health needs.
+- Engagement with policy makers to inform policy development and debate, disseminate health information and increase awareness of health needs.

-- Provide excellent education in public health to researchers, practitioners, policy makers and leaders.
+- The provision of excellent Education in public health to researchers, practitioners, policy makers and leaders.